-Reader Services Enquiry Service Manager - the 'Officer in Charge' for operational purposes.
-Responsible for issuing entrance documents and overall supervision of the Library and Resource Centre, Microfilm Reading Room, Research Enquiries Room, and the Map and Large Document Reading Room.
-Responsible for exclusion or removal of readers under the Rules if referral to a relevant Director is not practicable, or until a referral can be achieved.
+Enquiry Service Manager - Responsible for issuing Reader Tickets and overall supervision of the Open Reading Rooms, and the Map and Large Document Reading Room.
+Responsible for exclusion or removal of readers under the Rules if referral to the Officer in Charge (normally Head of Advice and Records Knowledge or their designated deputy) or a relevant Director is not practicable, or until a referral can be achieved.

-Production Manager - responsible for overall supervision of the Document Reading Room.
+Document Production Co-ordination Manager - responsible for overall supervision of the Document Reading Room.

-Appendix 2: Entrance documents
+Appendix 2: Reader's Tickets

-No admittance to the Reference or Reading Rooms is possible without either
+No admittance to the Document Reading Room and Map and Large Document Reading Room is possible without